JasselD/JasselNotes/COMP607/Protected Health Information.md

 		- Test result
 		- Diagnoses
 		- Prescription and medication
-	- Identifiable information (Combines data)
+	- Identifiable information (Combines health data with personally identifiable information (PII))
+		- Name
+		- Address
+		- Data of birth
+		- Phone number
+- How PHI is protected:
-		-
+	- By law,